macCesar/purgeTSS/README.md

 Use this command to update `purgeTSS` to the latest version.

 ## Sample file
-Use this markup to test the `purgeTSS`.
+Use this markup to test `purgeTSS`.

 `index.xml`
 ```xml